ESM121 Water Science and Management

 Rd 3

-Thu 27 Apr Training Field Data Collection at Russel Field behind the Tennis courts(Behind visitor parking lot 15) Register here!
-Abstract
+Thu 17 Apr Training Field Data Collection at Russel Field behind the Tennis courts(Behind visitor parking lot 15) Register here!
+Project management plan

-Field Trip (Half of the class)/Field Trip (Half of the class)(Instructionshandouts & pick up location)
+Field trip - Half of the class(Instructionshandouts & pick up location)

 Cost - Benefit Analysis

-Thu 11 May Discussion - Methods and UC Davis and City of Davis Bike Tour at 8 am (Optional) Methods
+Thu 8 May Discussion - Methods and UC Davis and City of Davis Bike Tour at 8 am (Optional) Rd.
+5 Methods

 Optimization Modeling